Social Bias Meets Data Bias: The Impacts of Labeling and Measurement Errors on Fairness Criteria: Introduction

-Most closely related to our work are \citep{blum2020recovering, jiang2020identifying, fogliato2020fairness, wick2019unlocking}, which study the interplay between labeling biases and algorithmic fairness. \citet{jiang2020identifying} propose to address label biases in the data directly, by assigning appropriately selected weights to different samples in the training dataset. \citet{blum2020recovering} study labeling biases in the \emph{qualified disadvantaged group}, as well as re-weighing techniques for debiasing data.
+Most closely related to our work are \citep{blum2020recovering, jiang2020identifying, fogliato2020fairness, wick2019unlocking}, which also study the interplay between labeling biases and algorithmic fairness. \citet{jiang2020identifying} propose to address label biases in the data directly, by assigning appropriately selected weights to different samples in the training dataset. \citet{blum2020recovering} study labeling biases in the \emph{qualified disadvantaged group}, as well as re-weighing techniques for debiasing data.
 Further, they show that fairness intervention in the form of imposing Equality of Opportunity can in fact improve the accuracy achievable on biased training data. \citet{fogliato2020fairness} propose a sensitivity analysis framework to examine the fairness of a model obtained from biased data and consider errors in identifying the \emph{unqualified advantaged group}. \citet{wick2019unlocking} consider errors in identifying both the \emph{unqualified advantaged group and qualified disadvantaged group} together and focus on the fairness accuracy trade-off when applying different approaches to achieve Demographic Parity.
-In contrast to these works, we contribute a comprehensive assessment of the robustness of different group fairness criteria to several types of labeling bias as well as feature measurement errors.
-We review additional related work, including those on defining fairness criteria and how to satisfy them \citep{mehrabi2021survey,barocas2017fairness,chouldechova2017fair,kleinberg2016inherent,kamiran2012data,jiang2020identifying,agarwal2018reductions,zafar2019fairness,hardt2016equality}, in Appendix~\ref{app:related}.
+In contrast to these works, we contribute through the study of a more comprehensive set of group fairness criteria, as well as a larger set of statistical biases (two types of labeling bias, and feature measurement errors).
+Our different analysis approach further allows us to provide new insights into which fairness criteria may remain robust (or even help increase a firm's utility), and why, against each form of statistical data bias.